 This pooling of data is considered both desirable, in increasing sample size, and compatible in so far as all decisions have been reached by representatives of the Scottish Government using, presumably, similar procedures, guidelines and professional judgements.

 2.3 Exceptions

-Notes to Table A2 in the Annex mentions consents relating to Fallago Rig and Farr wind farm and these have been ignored as were both extensions to existing operational wind farms.
+Notes to Table A2 in Annex 1 mentions consents relating to Fallago Rig and Farr wind farm and these have been ignored as both were extensions to existing operational wind farms.

 2.4 Analysis